Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 A square in 3 dimensions that can point in any direction along a circle.
 The source code of the dream itself.

+A glimpse at the cube is a glimpse at the levers of the dream.
+A way to see the world for what it truly is.

 ## What does this mean for the future?

 In one possibility, Johnny will return.
 Half AI.
 Half human.
 He will become a